Mateodans/Mateodans/readme.md

 # 💫 About Me:
-I am currently looking for my first job in it<br>I have learned different technologies: <br>how Javscript, React, PHP, Laravel, SQL
+I am currently looking for my first job in the IT industry<br>I have learned different technologies: <br>like Javscript, React, PHP, Laravel, SQL

 ## 🌐 Socials: